Jean-ManuelM/RugbyStereotypes/README.md

 I shared to output of this analysis in a blog post on Medium.
 I hope it help rugby fan to understand what change or not.
 And maybe close some debate.
 The main conclusion surprised me !

-File Desciption
+## Files Desciption
-You can find the data used in this projet on the Kaagle web page here.
+You can find the data used in this projet on the [Kaagle web page here](https://www.kaggle.com/cianmcgovernleahy/six-nations-historical-data/version/1).

-Because of size and convinience, you will find only the tab which provide the interessreting data for us in the file named :
+Because of size and convinience, you can find only the tab which provide the interessreting data for us in the file named "players-stats-input.xls" in the repository.

-The output of ou data wrangling is named :
+The exploratory notebbok is available also in the repository.
+Insite the notebook you can find the CRISP-DM Process until the final visualisations.
+Markdown cells were used throughout to explain the process taken.

+## Medium Blog Post
+The main findings can be found in the Blog-post available [here](https://medium.com/@jeanmanuelmassip/truth-or-myths-flanker-best-tackler-in-the-game-3ef09035136e)

+## Licensing, Authors, Acknowledgements, etc.
+Acknowledgement should go to Kaggle for providing the dataset.